R3-b0ot/KBE/README.md

 ---------------
-- i made this for my Rotaract event Kaun Banega Entrepreneur KBE for model ! first time it's seems totally impossible to make this kind of system ! that can create env like real kbc show but i try to make and got succesed and made this software in week!
+- i made this for my Rotaract event Kaun Banega Entrepreneur KBE for model ! first time it's seems totally impossible to make this kind of system ! that can create env like real kbc show but i try to make and made this software in week!

 # Installation
 ---------------